Dylan Cramer

 DC IMG.jpg

-Dylan Cramer was born in North Vancouver, BC, Canada on January 21, 1958.
-In 1971, when he was 13, he lost his father to suicide.
+Dylan Cramer was born in North Vancouver, B.C., Canada on January 21, 1958.
+When he was 13 years old, he lost his father to suicide.
 Devastated, Cramer reached for music and the alto saxophone.

 Four years later, Cramer heard a recording of alto sax legend Sonny Criss and was so taken with Sonny's playing that he decided then and there to go to Los Angeles to find him and study with him.